dib-lab/genome-grist/README.md

 # genome-grist: a quickstart tutorial.

+This quickstart tutorial will take about 30 minutes to run, and requires 5 GB of disk space and 4 GB of RAM, as well as a fairly good Internet connection.

 ## What is genome-grist?

-genome-grist is software that automates a number of tedious metagenome tasks related to reference-based analyses.
+genome-grist is software that automates a number of tedious metagenome tasks related to reference-based analyses on Illumina metagenomes.
+Specifically, genome-grist will download public metagenomes from the SRA, preprocess them, and use `sourmash gather` to identify reference genomes for the metagenome.
+It will then download the reference genomes, map reads to them, and summarize the mapping.

 ## Installing genome-grist